petersenna/perf-labs/README.md

-# perf-labs
+# perf-labs: Performance analysis hands-on with Linux perf

-Cool labs for learning perf
+Cool labs for learning perf based on my work at Collabora.